suyinwb/MechaCar_Statistical_Analysis/README.md

 ![Group_by](resources/group_by.png)

 Variance of the suspension coils must not exceed 100 pounds per square inch.
-Lots 1 and 1 are within the designs specifications.
+Lots 1 and 2 are within the design specifications.
 Lot 3 variance for suspension coils is 170.28, which exceeds 100 pounds per square inch.
 Therefore Lot 3 did not meet design specifications.

 ## T-Tests on Suspension Coils